LDiazN/pphd8extract/README.md

  <img src="https://github.com/LDiazN/pphd8extract/raw/main/img/pphd8extract.jpg" alt="Watch the gameplay video in YouTube" border="10" />
 </p>

 This is a simple program I made as a request from an acquaintance.
 The problem seemed interesting so I downloaded [ImHex](https://github.com/WerWolv/ImHex) and started reverse engineering the PPHD8 files.
-This was my first time reverse engineering a file format and it was a lot of fun, at the start it was super intimidating but after starting to see some patterns here and there I was able to at the least a playable version of the VAG files.
+This was my first time reverse engineering a file format and it was a lot of fun, at the start it was super intimidating but after starting to see some patterns here and there I was able to extract a playable version of the VAG files.

 The code is written in **Rust** since it's a language that i'm interested in learning and it seems very fit for this kind of task.
 I used [Rayon](https://crates.io/crates/rayon) for parallel execution when processing and saving multiple files, and [egui](https://github.com/emilk/egui) for UI (but I also provide a CLI version if you prefer).